enewton/matlab-backports/README.md

 I have spent a lot of my professional life working at engineering companies who pay maintenance but for one reason or another, a project is frozen on an particular old version of MATLAB.
-I can see the new functions but can not use them, and the code I write is constantly in an 'old style'.
+I can see the new functions but cannot use them, and the code I write is constantly in an 'old style'.

 It is also frustrating when sending code to a user, or downloading a library